PaulTreanor/bodyweightracker.xyz/backend/README.md

-# Weightmate backend
+# bodyweighttracker.xyz backend

-This deploys the backend infrastructure for weightmate.
+This deploys the backend infrastructure for bodyweighttracker.xyz.
 ApiGateway, lambda, and DynamoDB are used.

 ## Useful commands